-Portsha Franklin-Gordon, originally from Mississippi, completed her Bachelor's Degree in Accounting at Bethune-Cookman University, a historically black college in Florida.
-She received her Master's Degrees at Belhaven University in Public Administration and at Boston University in Educational Leadership and Policy Studies with a focus in Higher Education Administration.
+First Lady Portsha Franklin-Gordon (affectionately called Lady P.), originally from Mississippi, completed her Bachelor's Degree in Accounting at Bethune-Cookman University, a historically black college in Florida.
+She received her Master's degrees at Belhaven University in Public Administration and at Boston University in Educational Leadership and Policy Studies with a focus in Higher Education Administration.

-At Bethune-Cookman University, Franklin-Gordon was awarded the 4-year Presidential Scholarship and graduated as the School of Business Student of the Year.
+At Bethune-Cookman University, Lady P. was awarded a 4-year Presidential Scholarship and graduated as the School of Business Student of the Year.
 She was also recognized as the 2012 Greek Woman of the Year for her work in the Gamma Tau Chapter of Alpha Kappa Alpha Sorority, Incorporated, and was a 2011 Leadership Fellow within the Sorority.
 In 2017, the University recognized her outstanding work as an alumnae and she was awarded as a 2017 "40 under 40" recipient.

-Portsha started her professional career in the DMV area (DC-Maryland-Virginia) managing a multi-million dollar portfolio of federal grants for the Substance Abuse and Mental Health Services Administration (SAMHSA), a branch of the Department of Health and Human Services (HHS).
-She has also worked at a private contracting information technology firm called Dovel Technologies.
-As a Business Analyst she used her knowledge in grants management and skill set in one-to-one and group trainings to develop innovative content for grants managers and provide in-person and web-based training for grantors.
+Lady Portsha started her professional career in the DMV area (DC-Maryland-Virginia) managing a multi-million-dollar portfolio of federal grants for the Substance Abuse and Mental Health Services Administration (SAMHSA), a branch of the Department of Health and Human Services (HHS).
+She also worked at a private contracting information technology firm where she used her knowledge in grants management to develop innovative content for grant managers and provide in-person and web-based training for grantors.
 Lady P. started at Boston University's School of Education in the Graduate Admissions Office while simultaneously completing her degree in Higher Education Administration.
 She led event planning for the Schools' admission recruitment fairs and accepted students events while also counseling prospective students through the admissions process.

 With a background in public administration and higher education, Portsha uses her skill set to motivate students, help them realize their full potential, enhance their understanding of the world, and create quality citizens who are well-rounded and seek to give back to their Boston communities, both a practical and spiritual calling.
-Portsha enjoys traveling in New England, college football (Roll Tide!), and visiting different restaurants in Boston with her husband, Rev. Art Gordon.
+Portsha enjoys traveling in New England, college football (Roll Tide!), reading mystery books, and exploring nature in Boston with her husband, Rev. Art Gordon